 Good book-keeping makes your paperwork — such as VAT and tax returns — easier.
 It provides a system that tells you — and your accountant — exactly what is going on.

-Whether you use a manual or computer-based system, the same principles apply.
-It is worth deciding whether you are going to computerise your accounts at an early stage.
+It is worth setting up a computerised system from the outset.
 A traditional paper-based system will rarely be suitable for many start-ups, as the accounting function will soon start to swallow valuable time.
-If you start with computerised accounts, there will be no need to go through the time-consuming process of transferring your paperwork onto a computer package.
+If you start with computerised accounts, there will be no need to go through the time-consuming process of transferring your paperwork onto a computer package at a later date.
 This briefing covers:

 - How to record business income and payments.